project-ida/two-state-quantum-systems/src/03-a-two-state-system-in-a-quantised-field.md

 Because the Hamiltonian is diagonal there is no coupling between the different number states.
 Without doing any further calculation we can therefore say that if we start out with e.g. 3 bosons in the mode then we'll continue to have 3 bosons in the mode indefinitely.
 This is the same type of behaviour that we saw in the isolated two state system (see section 1.1).

-We do expect that bosons can get created and destroyed as a result of interaction with another system, e.g. when the electrons in an transition between different energy levels.
+We do expect that bosons can get created and destroyed as a result of interaction with another system, e.g. when an electron makes a transition between different energy levels.
 Let's see how we can model that.

 ## 3.4 - Coupling to a quantum field

 <!-- #region -->
 In general, finding the coupling between two quantum things requires expressing everything as its own field (even the two state system!) and imposing a certain symmetry on the Lagrangian of those combined fields.
-The interaction term in the Lagrangian (and resulting Hamiltonian) appears as a consequence.
+The interaction term in the Lagrangian (and resulting Hamiltonian) pops out as a consequence, how lovely!
 This is known as [gauge theory](https://en.wikipedia.org/wiki/Gauge_theory) and is an even deeper rabbit hole than quantum field theory.
 Needless to say, we shall not be going deeper into that today either.
 If you are curious I recommend  chapter 10 of [Explorations in Mathematical Physics by Koks](https://www.bookdepository.com/Explorations-Mathematical-Physics-Don-Koks/9780387309439) for an intro.

 So, what can we say about the interaction of our two-state system with a quantised field without getting lost in rigor? *(not that rigor isn't important, but it will slow us down too much at the moment)*